MechanicalRock/mechanicalrock.github.io/_posts/2022-09-21-hvr-and-hva.markdown

 There are multiple replication topologies that are supported for use with HVR.
 The replication topologies include the following:

 - Uni-directional (one-to-one)
+  This topology in scenarios where one would like to offload reporting, feed data into a data lake or to populate data warehouses

 - Broadcast (one-to-many)
+  This topology involves one source location and multiple target locations, this topology may be used for cloud solutions targeting both a file based data lake such as S3 as well as a relational database such as Snowflake.

 - Consolidation (many-to-one)
+  This Topology involves multiple source locations consolidating data into a single target location.

 - Cascading (one-to-one-to-many)
+  This involves a source location pushing data to a target location that acts as a source location distributing data to multiple targets.

 - Bi-directional (active-active)
+  In this topology data is replicated in both directions and modified on both sides.
+It is referred to as an active/active scenario because the two sides are kept in sync.
+HVR employs the use of collision detection and loop-back detection to protect the integrity of the data

 - Multi-directional
+  Multi-directional replication involves more than two locations that are in an active-active replication setup.

 ### Agents, Source Machines and Target Machines